Michael-F-Bryan/rust-ffi-guide/src/introduction/index.md

 Welcome to the Rust FFI Guide, aka **Abusing unsafe for fun and profit**.

-> **Note:** I'm going to assume you're already familiar with the `Rust` language
+> **Note:** I'm going to assume you're already familiar with the [Rust][rust]
-> and have a relatively recent version of the compiler installed.
-If you're a
+> language and have a relatively recent version of the compiler installed.
+If
-> little rusty, you might want to skim through [the book][book] to refresh your
+> you're a little rusty, you might want to skim through [The Book][book] to refresh your memory.
-> memory.
 >
 > You'll also need to know some basic C/C++, as I'll be largely using that in
 > my examples.